Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Background results

-The {\it unrestricted integral form} of $U_q$ is the $A$-subalgebra $U_A = U_A(\mathfrak{g})$ introduced by De Concini--Kac--Procesi in \cite{DC-K-P2}, Section 12 (and in a differently normalized form in \cite{DC-K} and \cite{DC-K-P1}).
-It is generated by the elements ($i=1,\ldots,m$)
+The {\it unrestricted} integral form of $U_q$ is the $A$-subalgebra $U_A = U_A(\mathfrak{g})$ introduced by De Concini--Kac--Procesi in \cite[Section 12]{DC-K-P2} (and in a differently normalized form in \cite{DC-K,DC-K-P1}).
+It is the smallest $A$-subalgebra of $U_q$ which contains the elements ($i=1,\dots,m$)